 Of the approximately 1,300 women who marched to Volary, some 350 survived.

 The exhibition is based on the most updated research on the death marches, testimonies of survivors and US Army veterans, and documentation from the trial of death march commander Alois Dörr.

 The Days Before the Death March

-In October 1944, approximately 1,000 female prisoners of Auschwitz-Birkenau - young women who had come mostly from Hungary and from the Lodz ghetto - were sent by train to Schlesiersee, a sub-camp of Gross-Rosen in Upper Silesia, western Poland, a region that had been annexed by Germany.
+In October 1944, approximately 1,000 female prisoners of Auschwitz-Birkenau - young women who had come mostly from Hungary and from the Lodz ghetto - were sent by train to Schlesiersee, a sub-camp of Gross-Rosen in Lower Silesia, western Poland, a region that had been annexed by Germany.

 They were housed in two adjacent farms, where they lived in appallingly unsanitary conditions and slept on straw that had been strewn on the floor.

 The commander of the camp was Karl Herman Jäschke of the German Security Police (Schutzpolizei), formerly a policeman in the Breslau prison.

 Each day, the women marched about 3 km from the farms to the forced labor site, and back.
 They were forced to dig anti-tank trenches in the snow-covered earth, using only shovels and other manual work tools.
 It was bitterly cold, and they were clothed in thin garments and given very little food.
 Lice spread from one to the other, and many of the women fell ill.
 Dozens perished in the course of the three-month forced labor period.
 The dead were buried next to the fence surrounding their living quarters.